Teen Resume Examples, Templates, & Guide

 Do you need a resume for your first job as a teen?

-How long should a teen resume be?
+How long should a resume be for a 15-year-old?

-Keeping it concise ensures that you focus on the most relevant information, such as your education, skills, extracurricular activities, volunteer work and any informal job experience.
+A resume for a 15-year-old should be one page long.
+Focus on the most relevant information, such as education, skills, extracurricular activities, volunteer work, and any informal work experience.

 Should I include my GPA on my teen resume?

-How often should I update my resume?
+What should I not put on my resume?

 How We Reviewed This Article

-Since 2013, we have helped more than 15 million job seekers.
+Since 2012, we have helped more than 11 million job seekers.
 We want to make your career journey accessible and manageable through our services and Career Center’s how-to guides and tips.
 In our commitment to bring you a transparent process, we present our Editorial Process.

 Rate this article

-Teen Resume Examples, Templates & Guide
+Teen Resume Examples, Templates, & Guide

 Average Rating